 Taxpayers who receive the IRS phone scam or any IRS impersonation scam should report it to the Treasury Inspector General for Tax Administration at its IRS Impersonation Scam Reporting site and to the IRS by emailing firstname.lastname@example.org with the subjective line “IRS Impersonation Scam.”

 Giving to a charity can be very fulfilling.
 However, taxpayers should be cautious about groups masquerading as charitable organizations to attract donations from unsuspecting contributors.
+This is especially true right now during the COVID-19 Pandemic.

 Some basic tips offered by the IRS for taxpayers making charitable donations: